IQ and what it means, and doesn’t

-If IQ measure intelligence, and intelligent people can and do do the most unintelligent, irrational and even stupid things, what is intelligence?
+If IQ measure intelligence and intelligent people can do the most unintelligent, irrational and even stupid things, what is intelligence?

-The list from there is endless, for every vise and failing you can list, from alcoholism to drug addiction, from suicide to polygamy, reckless driving to moronic pranks, you will have a ‘smart’ person that’s done it.
+The list from there is endless.
+For every vice and failing you can list, from alcoholism to drug addiction, from suicide to polygamy, reckless driving to moronic pranks, you will have a ‘smart’ person that’s done it.
 Repeatedly.
 Others with a bucket list of failings to their name.

-My own IQ, varyingly established by a number of NHS trusts, mental health facilities, psychology consultants and others (following a catalogue of mental health problems), is considered significantly above average.
-In fact it was described as “off the charts” during one, err, hearing.
-And yet… Suffice to say my list of past errors – across two continents – covers bankruptcy, reckless endangerment, suicidal and homicidal episodes, way too many regrets, at least one episode of people in blind panic while I laughed maniacally, and the occasional instance of the gentlemen in blue (and once or twice in white lab coats) saying, “We’d like you to come with us please, quietly.”
-About my only saving grace is I managed to keep gambling and substance abuse and addiction in all it’s forms off the list!
+My own IQ, varyingly established by several NHS trusts, mental health facilities, psychology consultants and others (following a catalogue of mental health problems), is considered significantly above average.
+In fact, it was described as “off the charts” during one, err, hearing.
+And yet… Suffice to say, my list of past errors – across two continents – covers bankruptcy, reckless endangerment, suicidal and homicidal episodes, way too many regrets, at least one episode of people in a blind panic.
+At the same time, I laughed maniacally, and the occasional instance of the gentlemen in blue (and once or twice in white lab coats) saying, “We’d like you to come with us please, quietly.”
+My only saving grace is I managed to keep gambling and substance abuse, and addiction in all its forms off the list!

 As I say, IQ as a sole guide is meaningless.

 I remember once in high school, chemistry homework, I worked out the answer to several hundred decimal places (until it recurred).
 (This was before calculators and computers).
-I couldn’t understand why the teacher was shouting at me – his favourite pupil (I was a natural at chemistry) – why I was a suddenly a “stupid boy”.
-He’d asked for an exact answer, he got one.
-He didn’t say anything about ‘to two decimal places’, or ’rounding’, he said, ‘work it out’.
+I couldn’t understand why the teacher was shouting at me – his favourite pupil (I was a natural at chemistry) – why I was suddenly a “stupid boy”.
+He’d asked for an exact answer; he got one.
+He didn’t say anything about ‘to two decimal places’ or ’rounding’.
+He said, ‘work it out’.
 It was only years later, on reflection of his words, or rather how they increasingly rose in pitch and volume, that I understand why he was angry: he didn’t want to AND WOULD NOT work out if I was right.
 That anyone would (not could) work it out so precisely rocked him to his core.

 (I was in my 40’s before I was diagnosed with high-functioning autism.
-Suffice to say terms like Asperger’s syndrome didn’t exist I was at school, I was just ‘that weird kid‘.)
+Suffice to say, terms like Asperger’s syndrome didn’t exist when I was at school.
+I was just ‘that weird kid‘.)

 Why smart people do stupid things

 One of my pet rants, in the past, was directly aimed at the bunch of ‘moronic idiots’ working for Activision-Blizzard, as programmers.
-In fact I told them so, usually in less polite terms, many times.
+In fact, I told them so, usually in less polite terms, many times.
 Directly.
-As a psychologist, or at least psychology student, I know the difference between a diagnostic term and an insult and I flung the later at them most liberally, for years.
+As a psychologist, or at least psychology student, I know the difference between a diagnostic term and an insult, and I flung the latter at them most liberally for years.

-Yes, I know their developers are all probably highly intelligent, highly educated people, that doesn’t mean they can’t be stupid, trust me, this I know.
+Yes, I know their developers are probably highly intelligent, highly educated people, which doesn’t mean they can’t be ‘stupid’.
+Trust me, this I know.